 Why don’t you look for pictures online and print them out?

-How do you find the pictures you need?
+How do you find the pictures you need in your material collection?

 When I find a promising book or magazine I roughly cut out the interesting pictures and sort them in a hanging filing system with main categories (e.g. plants, landscapes) and subcategories (e.g. trees, flowers; sky, water, land).
 Keeping this system in order is something I actually enjoy doing.